ipr-cnrs/xymon/README.md

 ##### Nvidia support

-The temp can also checks NVidia GPU temperature.
+The temp plugin can also checks NVidia GPU temperature.
 In order to get those informations, you need to install `nvidia-smi` package by your own or override **xymon_cli__plug_temp_package** var :